Remembrance Day is on November 11 and on that day there are ceremonies, parades and other events throughout Vancouver to mark the occasion.

 - A parade is followed by the laying of wreaths at Thunderbird Square on Veterans Way behind the City Hall by the Clearbrook Library.
-The parade begins to form on November 11 at 10:30 am at the corner of Garden and Simon Streets.
+The parade will begin to form on November 11 at about 10:30 am at the corner of Garden and Simon Streets.

 Remembrance Day in Burnaby

 - The parade in North Burnaby begins at 10:45 am from the Safeway parking lot at 4440 Hastings Street and is followed by a Remembrance Day ceremony at the Confederation Park Cenotaph.

 - Remembrance Day events in South Burnaby include a parade starting at 10:30 am at the corner of Nelson Avenue and Bennett Street and a service at 11 am at the Cenotaph at the corner of Nelson and Jubilee Street in Jubilee Park.